wlerin/feralfilehosting/Feral Wiki/HTTP/Password protect your WWW folder/readme.md

 This bash script provides some easy options to perform some common tasks.

 ![](https://raw.github.com/feralhosting/feralfilehosting/master/Feral%20Wiki/HTTP/Password%20protect%20your%20WWW%20folder/bashscript.png)

+In SSH do the commands described in this FAQ.
+If you do not know how to SSH into your slot use this FAQ: [SSH Guide - The Basics](https://www.feralhosting.com/faq/view?question=12)

 ~~~
 wget -qO ~/htpasswdtk.sh http://git.io/eJySww && bash ~/htpasswdtk.sh